Hoyasumii/avengers-endgame/README.md

 [Cut to Clint and Wanda, standing by the riverside shortly afterwards.]

 CLINT: You know, I wish there was a way– that I could let her know.
 That we won.
 [Looks over to Wanda.]
-W
+We